shubham-naithani/devbhoomi-opticals-be/docs/PRE_LAUNCH_TEST_CHECKLIST.md

 - [ ] Refund now → refund recorded immediately
 - [ ] Mark refund as pending → then later "Settle refund" → completes correctly
 - [ ] Bulk-select multiple orders → bulk status change works, ineligible ones reported (not silently skipped) rather than causing an error
-- [ ] Bulk delete → works as expected
+- [ ] Orders bulk-action bar shows **Activate/Deactivate**, not Delete — hard delete is no longer reachable from the UI
+- [ ] Deactivating an order does not remove it from order history or break its detail view

 ---